 Please consult the Commercialization Projects website for detailed information on the specific criteria that need to be taken into account by the Commercialization committee when evaluating applications.

-The prime responsibilities of a peer review committee include discussion and evaluation of applications submitted for a particular competition by using CIHR's rating scale.
-When applicable, the committee will also discuss and recommend the grant term and a budget sufficient to support the proposed research.
+The prime responsibility of a peer review committee is the evaluation of applications submitted to a competition by using CIHR's rating scale.
+The committee will also recommend the grant term and a budget sufficient to support the full proposed research.
 It is important that committees follow defined procedures in order to function in a consistent manner.

-Of note, any committee member who has a conflict of interest with an application (as defined in Section 3.2, above) must not take part in the discussion of that application and must leave the meeting room before the application is discussed.
+Of note, any committee member who has a conflict of interest with an application (as defined in the section 3.2 above) must not take part in the evaluation process of that application and must leave the meeting room before the application is discussed during the committee meeting.
 The Chair and CIHR staff are responsible for monitoring conflicts and for resolving areas of uncertainty.

-Only a portion of the Project Grant applications submitted to a competition will ultimately be funded.
-Therefore, it is important that committees focus their discussions on the most competitive applications to ensure that an accurate comparative evaluation is achieved.
-To help support this goal, a streamlining process is used to remove applications that will not be funded from the discussion process, thereby allowing peer reviewers more time to judge and discriminate between potentially successful applications and helping to ensure that the most deserving applications receive funding.
+Only a portion of the Project Grant applications submitted to a competition will ultimately receive funding.
+Therefore, it is important that during the meeting, committee members focus their discussions on the most competitive applications to ensure and achieve an accurate comparative evaluation.
+To help support this goal, a streamlining process is used to remove applications that meet the streamlining criteria from the discussion process, thereby allowing committee members more time to judge and discriminate between potentially successful applications.
 Applicants whose proposals are streamlined still benefit from the review process, as they receive the written reviews from the assigned reviewers (but no detailed Scientific Officer notes).